haskell/cabal/Cabal/doc/installing-packages.rst

 .. option:: --enable-executable-dynamic

-    Link executables dynamically.
-The executable's library dependencies should be built as shared objects.
+    Link dependent Haskell libraries into executables dynamically.
+    The executable's library dependencies must have been built as shared objects.
 This implies :option:`--enable-shared` unless :option:`--disable-shared` is explicitly specified.

 .. option:: --disable-executable-dynamic

-   (default) Link executables statically.
+   (default) Link dependent Haskell libraries into executables statically.
+   Non-Haskell (C) libraries are still linked dynamically, including libc, so the result is still not a fully static executable unless :option:`--enable-executable-dynamic` is given.

+.. option:: --enable-executable-static

+    Build fully static executables.
+    This link all dependent libraries into executables statically, including libc.

+.. option:: --disable-executable-static

+   (default) Do not build fully static executables.

 .. option:: --configure-option=str